dalong0514/readnotes/20190201读书笔记/2019117Practical-Common-LispR01.md

 (setf x (- x 1))
 ```

-it's a bit tedious, compared to the C-style ++x and --x.
+it's a bit tedious, compared to the C-style ++x and  -- x.
 Instead, you can use the macros INCF and DECF, which increment and decrement a place by a certain amount that defaults to 1.

 ```c
 (incf x) === (setf x (+ x 1))